Moenck & Quintana

-Moenck & Quintana, also known as Moenck y Quintana Arquitectos, was a architectural firm with headquarters in Havana, Cuba.
+Moenck & Quintana, also known as Moenck y Quintana Arquitectos, was an architectural firm with headquarters in Havana, Cuba.

 History

 Moenck & Quintana was founded in Havana in 1925 by Nicolás Quintana Arango and Miguel Ángel Moenck.

 The Moenck & Quintana firm designed the Havana Bus Terminal, the Pro-Arte Musical Auditorium, the School of Engineering and Architecture at the University of Havana, and the Biltmore Yacht and Country Club.
 Havana's inter-provisional bus terminal building was designed by the firm and built in Boyeros from 1948 to 1951.

 In 1951, after Nicolás Quintana Arango died, his son Nicolás Quintana took charge of the firm as a co-director and embraced the modernist style.

 In 1957, the Cabañas del Sol hotel in Varadero, Cuba was designed by the firm.